 A relapse is a type of setback.
-It can occur in most types of mental illness.
+It can occur in most types of mental illnesses, including depression, anxiety and substance abuse disorder.
 When it happens, it can cause a person to experience severe consequences and may lead to hospitalization.
-Though this can be a challenge, those suffering a relapse may still be able to get significant help to restore balance and stability to their lives.
+Though this can be a challenge, those suffering a relapse may still be able to get help to restore balance and stability to their lives.

-Each disease or condition may have its own set of relapse signatures.
-Here are a few examples.
+Each disease or condition may have its own set of relapse signatures:

 A person suffering from post-traumatic stress disorder may begin to feel anxiety and a loss of control in certain situations.
 Even if they seemed to have been fully in control previously, they may experience instances of heightened awareness of their surroundings linked to the traumatic event.